 A Level 2 "Admitted Candidate" has met the requirements above and is now eligible for primary methods/ instructional strategies (ED 607, 608, 624, 649).

-Level Three (Selected Candidate) Requirements for admission:
+Level Three (Selected Candidate)

 Level 3 "Selected Candidate," meaning eligibility for seminar and student teaching.
 The selected candidate must have: